When George Harrison’s Problems With John Lennon Led to a Fistfight

 That grated on George’s nerves (as it would anyone).
 He’d already been annoyed at Yoko’s presence in the sessions for Abbey Road and Let It Be; when it became obvious John wasn’t taking him seriously, it might have pushed him over the edge.

 Just before he walked out on the band, he and John got into a legitimate fistfight.
 (John’s comments about Apple’s finances in the press also reportedly had something to do with it.)
-A Beatles biographer wrote that George Martin described the fight as “completely hushed up at the time.”
+Beatles biographer Philip Norman recalled George Martin describing the fight as “completely hushed up at the time.”

-John and George moved on after the scuffle.
+John Lennon and George Harrison moved on after the scuffle

 John, being the guy he was, took a “good riddance” posture following the fight.
 In the studio, he decided to take up a cover of The Who’s “A Quick One, While He’s Away.”
 It doesn’t take much to get the significance of the song.